opennetty/opennetty-core/README.md

 ### .NET Generic Host integration

-While **sessions and connections can be directly used to communicate with an OpenWebNet gateway, it is not the recommended approach**.
+While **sessions can be directly used to communicate with an OpenWebNet gateway, it is not the recommended approach**.

 Instead, **users are strongly encouraged to leverage OpenNetty's .NET Generic Host integration**: it will register a worker for each configured gateway and will dynamically manage sessions, process incoming messages and dispatch outgoing messages.
-It also automatically retransmit failed outgoing messages using a retry policy defined by OpenNetty based on the type of gateway.
+It also automatically retransmit failed outgoing messages using a retry policy defined by OpenNetty depending on the type of gateway.

 Once the OpenNetty services are registered using the dedicated `.AddOpenNetty()` extension, the low-level `IOpenNettyService` interface can be leveraged to execute any arbitrary bus command, dimension request, dimension set or status request